“Day to day the stock market is a fashion, but over a period of time it is owning a business.”

 Hodges Blue Chip Equity Income Fund (HDPBX)

-The Hodges Blue Chip Equity Income Fund experienced a loss of 2.91% in the first quarter of 2018 compared to a loss of 0.69% for the Russell 1000 Index.
-For the trailing twelve months, the fund experienced a total return of 13.69% compared to a 13.98% return for the Russell 1000 Index.
-Negative performance relative to the benchmark in the recent quarter largely reflected weakness in several of the Fund’s high quality industrial and technology stocks.
-Looking ahead, we seek to find plenty of attractive high quality dividend-paying stocks that offer upside potential in addition to dividend income as stable corporate profits support the ability of companies to pay out dividends.
-The Blue Chip Equity Income portfolio remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
-Top ten holdings at the end of the quarter represented 46% of the Fund's holdings and included Boeing (BA), The Home Depot, Inc. (HD), Apple Inc. (AAPL), Microsoft Corporation (MSFT), Facebook (FB), Delta Air Lines Inc. (DAL), Union Pacific Corporation (UNP), Citigroup Inc. (C), Johnson & Johnson (JNJ), and Visa Inc. (V).
+The Hodges Blue Chip Equity Income Fund experienced a gain of 13.12% in the first quarter of 2019 compared to a gain of 14.00% for the Russell 1000 Index.
+Negative performance relative to the benchmark during the recent quarter reflected weakness among several of the Fund’s high-quality industrials and energy stocks.
+Looking ahead, we see the current investing landscape as offering plenty of attractive high-quality dividend-paying stocks with solid upside potential, as well as an opportunity for dividend income supported by corporate profits.
+The Blue-Chip Equity Income Fund remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
+Top ten holdings at the end of the quarter represented 48.47% of the Fund's holdings and included Amazon.com Inc. (AMZN), Apple Inc. (AAPL), Boeing Co.
+(BA), Caterpillar Inc. (CAT), Home Depot Inc. (HD), Johnson & Johnson (JNJ), Lowe’s Co.
+(LOW), Microsoft Corp.
+(MSFT), Union Pacific Corp.
+(UNP) and Visa Inc. (V).

 The above discussion is based on the opinions of Eric Marshall, CFA, and is subject to change.
 It is not intended to be a forecast of future events, a guarantee of future results, and is not a recommendation to buy or sell any security.
 Portfolio composition and company ownership in the Hodges Funds are subject to daily change.